Skip to Main Content

 Wyoming’s state legislative lines are drawn by the state legislature, as a regular statute, subject to gubernatorial veto.

 In the 2010 cycle, Wyoming’s legislature passed a state legislative plan (HB 32) on Mar.
-1, 2012, which was signed by the Governor on Mar.
+1, 2012, which the governor signed on Mar.
 6, 2012.

 ,